Seb-astian-M/Seb-astian-M.github.io/index.md

 ### About

-Physics student that likes to run occasionally.
+Physics BSc. student that likes to run occasionally.

 ### Contact